Azure/azure-sdk-for-js/sdk/authorization/arm-authorization-profile-2020-09-01-hybrid/README.md

 ### How to use

-#### nodejs - Authentication, client creation and listForResource roleAssignments as an example written in TypeScript.
+#### nodejs - Authentication, client creation and listForResourceGroup permissions as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth